Alabate/Cours/Internet/homework/01/doc.md

 ```
 sr(IP(dst="10.0.0.2")/TCP(dport=(1,2000),flags="S"))
 ```
-To get the answer we have to do
+To get the answers we have to do
 ```
 ans,unans = _
 ans.summary()